Laura Hausler Laura Hausler

 New Study Piece

-A second direction could be be focusing on relating the current marks to additive anatomical information.
-Looking for pivotal bones and porportions.
+A second, the direction could be focused on relating the current marks to added anatomical information to create extreme likeness and accuracy.

-I’ve kept working with the intention of merging more modeling and anatomical marks.
+I’ll update the photos soon.
+I’ve decided to working with an intention of merging expressive modeling and anatomical marks.
 My aim is to paint from the drawing itself, and this will involve a well understood form, in addition to interesting design shapes.

 I’m looking forward to it.